violentlydave/Poaching-Hunting-in-an-Uncooperative-Environment/README.md

 ------------------------------------------------------------------

+All "check" scripts expect at minimum --interface/-i at the command line.

 - option252_check.py -
 This python script uses the Scapy library to send “DHCPINFORM” broadcast messages to see if a WPAD response is returned.
 This would be a response with a URL in the option 252 area of the DHCP response.